Bernd Würsig: Research

 Most of Würsig's research, while focused generally on social, sexual, calf rearing, and foraging strategies, has been related to human use of the marine environment, as well as tucuxi and boto dolphins of the Amazon and the now believed to be extinct baiji of the Yangtze River.
 He may be the only researcher to have worked with both the baiji and the presently highly endangered vaquita, or Gulf of California harbor porpoise of the northern Gulf of California, Mexico.
 Besides working with river dolphins in Peru and China, Würsig has worked with oceanic whales in Argentina, far east Russia, and the Arctic; and a host of delphinids from the Bahamas to Patagonia Argentina, from north-central California to Hong Kong and South Island New Zealand.
 A summary of his research life, especially as related to social strategies, is presented by Grady (2003).
 Much of his work has been collaborative, and he has published with students and colleagues on issues of multi-species interactions among pinnipeds and cetaceans, marine mammals and marine birds, and noise pollution and mitigative effects.
 His present work is with Indo-Pacific humpback dolphins in Hong Kong, dusky dolphins on the South Island of New Zealand, and western gray whales of far east Russia, all collaboratively with graduate students.

 Bernd Würsig and his wife Melany Würsig first described the lives of dusky dolphins, with day/night, seasonal, and overall habitat use patterns.
 They then went on to describe foraging strategies of dusky dolphins that herd anchovy and communicate with each other within and between groups, with an important communication mode apparently mediated by leaping.

-Bernd and Melany Würsig also developed detailed non-invasive photographic recognition of dolphins, a technique now used by hundreds of researchers worldwide, and discovered that common bottlenose dolphins, have an “open” social system of ever-changing affiliations of individuals in groups and subgroups, a now common-accepted concept for many species and populations.
+Bernd and Melany Würsig also developed detailed non-invasive photographic recognition of dolphins, a technique now used by hundreds of researchers worldwide, and discovered that common bottlenose dolphins, have an “open” social system of ever-changing affiliations of individuals in groups and subgroups, a now commonly-accepted concept for many species and populations.

 Würsig also accepted two ideas of the great biologist Roger Payne, his field mentor during Ph.D. work, and expanded these throughout much of his own research.
 One was the development of theodolite tracking of near-shore cetaceans and boats; the other was identification photos and behavioral descriptions of animals from circling aircraft, with which much behavioral description of bowhead whales, was facilitated by Würsig in the U.S. and Canadian Arctic.
 This work led to detailed descriptions of surface foraging and social behavior, as well as the fact that bowhead whales at times feed on bottom-dwelling organisms.

 Würsig and several colleagues developed and tested a bubble curtain system to reduce underwater industrial noises, and this technique has more recently received much engineering and environmental attention.